realmichaeltao/realmichaeltao/README.md

-Hi!
-I'm Michael Tao, arising junior studying Computer Science and Data Science at UC Berkeley! 👋🏻
+Greetings!
+I am Michael Tao, a third-year student pursuing Computer Science and Data Science at UC Berkeley 👋🏻 I have a keen interest in software development and actively seeking an internship opportunity for the summer of 2024 🧑🏻‍💻 For additional information about me, please visit my website at realmichaeltao.github.io 🤘🏼